groupdocs-annotation-cloud/groupdocs-annotation-cloud-ruby-samples/README.md

 ## GroupDocs.Annotation Cloud SDK for Ruby

-[GroupDocs.Annotation Cloud SDK for Ruby](https://products.groupdocs.cloud/annotation/ruby) allows you to enhance your application with the capability to add Text, Area, Point, Polyline, Pointer and Watermark annotations to documents of various ‎formats using Ruby Applications.
+[GroupDocs.Annotation Cloud SDK for Ruby](https://products.groupdocs.cloud/annotation/ruby) allows you to enhance your application with the capability to add Text, Area, Point, Polyline, Pointer and Watermark annotations to documents of various formats using Ruby Applications.
 GroupDocs.Annotation Cloud SDK for Ruby has been developed to help you integrate all these features in your Ruby application without any hassle.

 This repository contains [Examples](Examples) projects for [GroupDocs.Annotation Cloud SDK for Ruby](https://products.groupdocs.cloud/annotation/ruby) to help you learn and write your own applications.